Developmental Editing for Fiction

 You will learn how to read analytically and deeply, how to use marginal comments to convey key aspects of your reading experience to the writer, how to deconstruct a novel and create a book map to analyze its structure, pacing, and component parts, and how to use your analysis and reading sensibility to create the bones of your editorial feedback.

 You’ll create a book map and craft an editorial letter that delivers your findings to the writer in a way that rallies their enthusiasm for the task of revision.
-You will get personal feedback from a working developmental editor (your instructor) on sections of your editorial letter and on a portion of your manuscript markup.
+If you choose the optional feedback add-on, you will also get personal feedback from a working developmental editor (your instructor) on your editorial letter, book map, and manuscript markup.

-We will also cover the essentials of working with your first few clients, or for experienced developmental editors, refreshing how you take on clients—how to home in on and convey what you offer, how to assess “fit” with both the client and the manuscript, how to establish and maintain strong ongoing relationships with a variety of writers, and how you can expand your offerings as you gain experience and know-how.
+We will also cover the essentials of working with your first few clients, or for experienced developmental editors, refreshing how you take on clients—how to land on your ‘niche,’ convey what you offer, assess “fit” with both the client and the manuscript, and design your editorial offerings for maximum flexibility and value to you and the writer.
+We’ll cover how to establish and maintain strong ongoing relationships with a variety of writers, and how you can expand your offerings as you gain experience and know-how.

 Class Breakdown